 “The responsibility for aural outputs has not yet been as widely recognized as for the visual counterparts.
 Often times ‘traditional’ instruments used are merely soundalikes, forced to fit Western tuning and beat measures.
 The instruments are made to sound pleasingly foreign, ‘other’ and ‘exotic’ to the Western ear.”

 As problematic as working with elements from other cultures from a privileged position is, separating by culture also seems strange.
 “It is such a grey zone really.
 I cannot call rules for how to do it.
 There will always be tension”, Dena says.
-“If you have to work with elements from a different culture ask yourself why, and be aware of your position,” Lucas adds.
+“If you have to work with elements of a different culture ask yourself why, and be aware of your position,” Lucas adds.
 “If you cannot explain why you are borrowing elements from a culture, you are already disrespecting it by not engaging with its content and context.”

 In their musical output MADANII & LLUCID merge the Iranian roots of Dena with Lucas’ production style to a personalized version of pop.
-3RD 3YE is the crystalized essence of the momentary musical cosmos of the duo.
+3RD 3YE is the crystallized essence of the momentary musical cosmos of the duo.
 The lyrics, as well as, the unique musical style of the two artists are urgently contemporary and hit the nerve of various societal issues.
-Like ORI3NTATION, the songs inspire to learn, unlearn, and relearn to move a little closer towards a world which does not need to be hit by “a meteoroid” to be shaken awake and to make change happen.
+Like ORI3NTATION, the songs inspire to learn, unlearn, deconstruct, and to move a little closer towards a world which does not need to be hit by “a meteoroid” to be shaken awake and to make change happen.

 The duo’s great EP 3RD 3YE is out now via Filter Music Group and they are also hosting a really good playlist at: